 Unrefined (Free Excerpt)

-Laugh and cry with the Unrefined Connor family—slaves to the farm and mechanic work that is their means of survival, chained by guilt and fear, trapped by despair and worry.
+Laugh and cry with the Unrefined Connor family.
 Some will come to see their difficulties as a refining process.
 None will survive unscathed—if they survive at all.

 “The way you’re yanking on that bolt, you’ll break it off and then we’ll have an awful time getting this radiator off.”

 John regarded the grease-blackened wrench that lay in the grip of his strong hand and cast a tentative smile at Lloyd.
 “I guess I am taking my frustrations out on your tractor.
 I’m supposed to be fixing it, not making it worse.”

 “That’s right.
 I can bust ‘em up just fine without anybody’s help,” Lloyd said with a laugh.
 “Did I tell you how I managed to wreck this thing?”

 John Connor had already heard the story and he wasn’t in the mood for Lloyd’s chatter.
 There was hidden hurt wrenching at John’s soul, continually leading his mind away from the task at hand.